Do Go On - 391 - Chris McCandless ; 'Into The Wild'

 I'll bring back some from Coles.

-I think the only place you can get it in Australia is like Costco.
+the only place you can get it in Australia is like Costco.

 Oh, yeah.

-and you sprinkle that in your avocado, mash it all up.
+stuff and you sprinkle that in your avocado, mash it all up.

-Oh, that's good stuff.
+Oh, it's good stuff.

 Heaven.